ratulalahy/intro_to_swe/projects/milestone-final-submission.md

 ## Overview

-You’ve validated your {span .text-gradient-todo}`**To-Do List**` app through rigorous testing—now it’s time to **refine, polish, and present your final product**.
+You’ve validated your {span .text-gradient-todo}`**To-Do List**` app through rigorous testing, now it’s time to **refine, polish, and present your final product**.

 This milestone is all about **engineering excellence**: completing any unfinished aspects of the project, refactoring code for clarity and maintainability, improving robustness through exception handling, enhancing documentation, and ensuring your repository is clean, readable, and professional.

-You’ll also finalize your GitHub release, README, and documentation artifacts, ensuring everything reflects the quality of your software engineering journey.
-The result should be a product that not only *works* but also *feels production-ready*—organized, well-documented, and robust.
+You’ll also finalize your GitHub release, **README**, and documentation artifacts, ensuring everything reflects the quality of your software engineering journey.
+The result should be a product that not only *works* but also *feels production-ready*, organized, well-documented, and robust.

 ---